YvesDesrumaux/YvesDesrumaux.github.io/Development/SharedGuidelines/Standards/naming-conventions.instructions.md

 1. All objects must have a prefix
 2. The prefix is defined in the AppSourceCop.json file
-3. The prefix is always in this format '<Prefix> ' where <Prefix> is the prefix defined in the AppSourceCop.json file
+3. The prefix is always in this format '<Prefix><Separator>' where <Prefix> is the prefix defined in the AppSourceCop.json file and <Separator> is a single character separator (e.g., underscore '_' for Main extension, or equal '=' for test extensions)
-4. The prefix is always in uppercase
+4. The prefix is generally 6 characters and always 3 first characters in lowercase and the next 3 characters in uppercase
-5. The prefix is always followed by a space
-6. The prefix is always just once in the object name
+5. The prefix is always just once in the object name
-7. The prefix is always in the beginning of the object name
+6. The prefix is always in the beginning of the object name

 ## Search Keywords